palasthotel/blockX/public/README.txt

 = 1.0.2 =
 * Feature: Bidirectional relation for embedded posts exposed via public function 'blockx_get_embedded_in_post_ids'
 * New filter: 'blockx_rest_posts' to change query result of posts query
+* Optimization: Custom ServerSideRenderQueue component for ssr rendering of blocks in a single request

 = 1.0.1 =
 * Feature: Template inheritance